-The independent scholar Ellen Dissanayake makes a convincing case that art has been crucial to human evolutionary survival in her book, What Is Art For?
+The independent scholar Ellen Dissanayake makes a convincing case that art has been crucial to human evolutionary survival in her book, Homo Aestheticus: Where Art Comes From and Why.
 Based on her anthropological and sociological research, she demonstrates that people from primitive times used art as a way of “making special,” helping inculcate necessary habits of thought and practice to safeguard the tribe and bind it together in the face of external threats.5

 - Kingencyclopedia.stanford.edu, Martin Luther King, Statement on death of Tillich, October 1965, MLK-GAMP, http://Kingencyclopedia.stanford.edu/encyclopedia/enc_tillich_paul_1886-1965/